Why Listing Early in the Week Helps Sellers

 • Your “first weekend” of showings is fully available

 The goal is simple: hit the weekend with maximum visibility and minimal friction.
+Therefore, the timing works best when the home, photos, price, and access plan are already buttoned up.

 Why early-week listings often perform better